Modify an Existing cTrader cBot

 Supported Platforms

-You can submit trading robots or strategies from:
+You can submit trading robots or strategies from several platforms, including:

 - cTrader (C#)